aksommerville/egg-202405/README.md

 - [ ] Do I need to forbid rendering from a texture onto itself?
 My heart says yes, but we're not forbidding it yet.
 - [ ] Mouse coords when softrender in play.
 Will require a new hostio_video hook i think.
 - [ ] Res type, event type, etc symbols where Javascript can reach them.
 I don't want to expose them out of the runtime, tho that is an option.
-- [ ] Really need a "get string resource" helper for the JS API, that returns strings.
+- [x] Really need a "get string resource" helper for the JS API, that returns strings.
+- - eggsamples/ts has this for Typescript, and it works great.
 - [x] Web storage: We're dumping keys willy-nilly in localStorage.
 Wiser to pack them into one object, with a game-specific key.
 - - It is likely that we'll have domains serving multiple games, we need some measure of isolation for them.
 - [ ] One can freely append garbage to ROM files, and that's by design, for future expansion.